 LISTEN TO THIS ARTICLE

-Flow Matching models just got 42% better at protein generation without retraining.
+Flow Matching models just got measurably better at protein generation without retraining.
 The technique?
 Throwing more compute at inference rather than pre-training.
 While everyone fixates on OpenAI's o1 and chain-of-thought reasoning, a parallel universe of non-autoregressive models has been quietly adopting the same core insight: you can trade compute at inference time for better outputs.
 The difference is these models don't need to think step-by-step to benefit.

-The January 2025 paper from researchers at McGill and Mila shows Flow Matching models, increasingly popular for scientific and vision tasks, can scale quality with inference compute just like their autoregressive cousins.
+An October 2025 paper from researchers at McGill and Mila shows Flow Matching models, increasingly popular for scientific and vision tasks, can scale quality with inference compute just like their autoregressive cousins.
 But here's what matters: they do it without the serial bottleneck that makes LLM inference expensive.
 This isn't about teaching models to reason.
 It's about teaching them to search better.

 The Autoregressive Trap Everyone Ignores